pip-services/pip-services-docs/content/en/dart/components/test/shutdown.md

 #### close
-Closes component and frees used resources.
+Closes a component and frees used resources.

 `@override`
 > Future close(String correlationId)

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.

 #### configure
-Configures a component by passing configuration parameters.
+Configures a component by passing its configuration parameters.

 `@override`
 > void configure([ConfigParams](../../../commons/config/config_params) config)